-The Bioscience Connecticut initiative requires \$69 million in funding from operations, special eligible gifts or other sources toward new construction and renovation projects.
-UConn Health and the University of Connecticut Foundation continue their efforts to identify funding opportunities.
-Certain project elements are deferred until that funding is available.
+The Bioscience Connecticut initiative planned for \$69 million in funding from operations, special eligible gifts or other sources toward new construction and renovation projects.
+UConn Health and the University of Connecticut Foundation will continue their efforts to identify funding opportunities for these capital needs.

-NEXT GENERATION CONNECTICUT REPORTING
+NEXT GENERATION CONNECTICUT REPORT